Saleh0011sss/botapi1/readme.md

-# How to Launc the application
+# How to Launch the application
+You can use the
-$ python -m virtualenv env
+- $ python -m virtualenv env

-Run application
+## Run application
-$ env/bin/python app.py
+- $ env/bin/python app.py

 # Install packages on azure
 $ env/bin/pip install pymongo